 - Click Notebooks to see a list of your notebooks.

 - Click More Notebooks… and see if you can see your previous notebooks appear in the list.
 Keep in mind you’ll need to be signed in, especially if your previous notebooks were stored in OneDrive.

 - Simply Check the boxes next to each notebook you want to add to the new version of OneNote and click Open.
 That’s it!

 If your notebooks aren’t being found, it is likely that they aren’t stored in a folder that the new OneNote recognizes.
 For example, if you’ve stored a notebook on your network instead of in the Documents folder that OneNote expects, the new OneNote won’t find it.

-If that’s the case, you’ll need to find where you are storing your OneNote notebooks and drag them into your Documents folder.
+If that’s the case, you’ll need to find where you are storing your OneNote notebooks.
+Then, drag them into your Documents folder.

-WARNING: Before you do this, consult with IT, as there may be a reason your Notebook is stored centrally on the network instead of on your workstation.
-If that’s the case, a technician will want to export your OneNote notebooks and deploy them in the proper location or help push them to the cloud so they can continue to be accessed without needing to be stored directly on your workstation.
+WARNING: Before you do this, consult with IT.
+There may be a reason your Notebook is stored centrally on the network instead of on your workstation.
+If that’s the case, a technician will want to export your OneNote notebooks and deploy them in the proper location.
+Or help push them to the cloud so they can continue to be accessed without needing to be stored directly on your workstation.